ZXSpectrumVault/Manuals/SpectrumPlus3Manual.md

 +3DOS written by Locomotive Software Ltd.

-CP/M is the trademark of Digital Research Ltd.
+CP/M is the trademark of Digital Research Inc.
+LocoScript is the trademark of Locomotive Software Ltd.
 Acknowledgements to Centronics and Epson Corps.

 The following are registered trademarks of AMSTRAD Plc.: